jacknlliu/ros-docker-images/README.md

 - [ ] update demo gif picture with robot grasping task.
 This is a long term item.
 - [ ] add Chinese document
 - [x] add RoboWare IDE
-- [ ] add reinforcement learning libraries, including rllab.
-For machine learning part, it will be another standalone image, and it will be a module network application with ROS middleware.
+- [x] ~~add reinforcement learning libraries, including rllab.
+For machine learning part, it will be another standalone image, and it will be a module network application with ROS middleware.~~ A standalone image integrated tensorflow, opeai/roboschool, and ros base, see [here](https://hub.docker.com/r/jacknlliu/tensorflow-openai-ros/).
+Cheer!
-- [ ] add machine learning libraries
+- [x] ~~add machine learning libraries~~
-- [ ] add deep learning, including tensorflow
+- [x] ~~add deep learning, including tensorflow~~
 - [ ] add mobile robot standalone image for robot SLAM and robot vision research

 # Known Issues and Limitations
-- It will be a large image, and will have many large layers to reduce the number of layers in whole image.
+- It's a little large image.
 - common issues about NVIDIA GPU driver